tillgr/mms_lernumgebung/README.md

 We also created a summary of topics for future developers under %5

+# 🧬 Shortcodes
+To harness the full power of HUGO we have introduced our own shortcodes.
+We have documented them here (#37) and provided examples.

+You can also find a short guide about what they are and how to use them.

 # 🎨 Styleguide usage
 * Go to /design/styleguide/
 * Open styleGuide.combined.html with your favourite browser